 - Reverse Mortgages Perceived as Complicated – because reverse mortgages are less common and less well known than conventional mortgages, they can seem complicated and confusing.
 This is why it’s important to work with a licensed loan advisor who takes the time to explain all of your options and helps you understand the process each step of the way.

-A reverse mortgage can be a valuable tool for seniors who are looking to turn their home equity into useable cash.
+A reverse mortgage can be a valuable tool for seniors who are looking to turn their home equity into usable cash.
 Since the Federal Housing Administration (FHA) began insuring loans in 1989, efforts have been made to provide greater education and protection to senior borrowers.
 Still, some people have negative perceptions about reverse mortgages.
 Read more about these reverse mortgage myths and misconceptions.

 1 You must live in the home as your primary residence, continue to pay required property taxes, homeowners insurance, and maintain the home according to FHA requirements.
 Failure to meet these requirements can trigger a loan default that may result in foreclosure.